AY2425S2-CS2103T-T10-3/tp/docs/UserGuide.md

 file /list all
 ```

-Lists out all the save files stored by the application.
+Lists out all the `.json` save file filenames (without the file extension type) stored by the application in the `/data/*` directory.

 **Examples**:
 - `file /list all`